-Within 10 business days after the compliance officer receives the complaint, the compliance officer shall begin an investigation into the complaint.
+The Within 10 business days after the compliance officer receives the complaint, the compliance officer shall begin an investigation within 10 business days after receiving ainto the complaint under AR 1312.3...

-Within one business day of initiating the investigation, the compliance officer shall provide the complainant and/or his/her representative with the opportunity to present the information contained in the complaint to the compliance officer and shall notify the complainant and/or his/her representative of the opportunity to present the compliance officer with any evidence, or information leading to evidence, to support the allegations in the complaint.
-Such evidence or information may be presented at any time during the investigation.
+Within one business day of initiating the investigation, the compliance officer shall provide the complainant and/or his/her representative with the opportunity to present the information contained in the complaint to the compliance officer and shall notify the complainant and/or his/her representative of the opportunity to present the compliance officer with any evidence, or information leading to evidence, to support the allegations in the complaint. -Such evidence or information may be presented at any time during the investigation.